-- using eyelid scrubs containing saline or baby shampoo to promote drainage and remove bacteria
+- Use eyelid scrubs containing saline or baby shampoo to promote drainage and remove bacteria.

 An individual should always be careful when applying warm compresses to the eyes and massaging the eyelids.
-This is because these actions may cause irritation and damage the cornea.
+This is because it is easy to irritate and damage the cornea.

-If a person has an internal stye that is persistent or large, a doctor may prescribe topical antibiotic ointments.
+If a person has a persistent or large internal stye, a doctor may prescribe topical antibiotic ointments.
 However, prescribing oral antibiotics is more common, as they are more effective.
 These may be necessary if the stye is serious and

 Until the stye has healed, individuals should avoid: